--- it'll be very useful to watch that video once before starting, and to use it as an accompanying guide for this Instructable.
-Warnings before you begin:
+Also note: this material is also explained very nicely in a Public Lab how-to video -- it'll be very useful to watch that video once before starting, and to use it as an accompanying guide for this Instructable.

 #1: There is a capacitor located deep inside the case of the camera.
 Don't stick the screwdriver in random crevices of the camera -- you could receive a bad shock!